mrpreeters/widgetkit-map-generator/README.md

 ### Todo's

- - Passing parameters for maptype, id, name, settings, ...
- - Option to set icon
+ - Option to set icon for specific item
  - Option to pass popup text for item
  - Option to set location
+ - build for linux, mac os x

 License
 ----